backstage/backstage/beps/0012-template-execution-permissions/README.md

 ## Alternatives

 - using `catalogEntityReadPermission` to restrict template visibility
   - Also removes the template from the catalog for the user.
 Viewing a template and executing the template should be two separate permissions
+- adding a `templateExecutePermission` to restrict at a high level
+  - a high level permission would need to be re-evaluated for each action after template substitutions
+  - the template task worker does not have access to the full template object during execution